 Anyone with an eye for beauty and an adventurous heart could quite comfortably spend an afternoon, an evening or an entire week simply drifting around the harbour, basking in the glorious vistas and soaking up the sun.
 But for those among you who crave a little more, we have a few ideas.

-The clear waters that sit just off the shoreline at Sydney Harbour also provide wonderful opportunities for snorkelling.
+The clear waters that sit just off the shoreline at Sydney Harbour also provide excellent opportunities for snorkelling.
 Why not charter a boat or join a boat tour and explore every nook and cranny the harbour has to offer, exploring the crystal-clear waters and native marine life?
 For an adventure closer to the shore, take in the idyllic haven of Shelly Beach just north of the harbour.
-Safe for the whole family, there is easy access to the water and the beach, with a reef to the right-hand side of the beach that offers a frenzy of protected marine life to explore and admire.
+Safe for the whole family, there is easy access to the water and the beach.
+Also with a reef to the right-hand side of the beach that offers a frenzy of protected marine life to explore and admire.

 Speaking of nightlife, there are many exciting events that take place in the harbour throughout the year.
 The Vivid Festival in May sees the city’s buildings come to life as a living canvas with bold illumination and unique projections.
 There’s also, of course, Sydney’s legendary New Year’s Eve Fireworks display, which is even more incredible when experienced by boat.